These individual sweet cranberry and marzipan pies are packed with festive flavours and make a delicious change to the traditional festive mince pie.

 - pastry brush

-- Make a well in the centre and drop in one egg yolk and 2 tbsp cold water.
+- Make a well in the centre and drop in one egg yolk and 2 tablespoon cold water.
 Mix to a dough adding a little extra water if required.
 Lightly knead then wrap and chill in the refrigerator while making the the filling.

 - To make the filling place 300g (10½oz) cranberries in a saucepan with75g (3oz) of muscovado sugar.
 Wash the orange under hot water and pat dry.
 Grate the zest and add to the pan.
 Squeeze the juice.

-- Mix 2tsp cornflour with a little of the orange juice and set aside.
+- Mix 2teaspoon cornflour with a little of the orange juice and set aside.
 Add the remaining juice to the pan.
 Cook the cranberries over a medium heat for about 5 minutes until all the sugar has dissolved and the cranberries are very soft.

 - Stir in the cornflour mixture and cook for another minute until thickened.
 Remove from the heat and set aside too cool.